-- Assist the Assistant Director of Metabolism Operations with grant applications for federal and non-federal funding including assisting with the compilation of materials from key personnel and outside entities.
+- Assist the Administrative Director – Metabolism Theme with grant applications for federal and non-federal funding including assisting with the compilation of materials from key personnel and outside entities.

-- Assist the Assistant Director of Metabolism Operations with effort requirements/certification, annual reports, other required grant/contract materials, and correspondence with funding agencies to ensure all deadlines are met on funded grants.
+- Assist the Administrative Director – Metabolism Theme with effort requirements/certification, annual reports, other required grant/contract materials, and correspondence with funding agencies to ensure all deadlines are met on funded grants.

-- Serve as a liaison between the Assistant Director of Metabolism Operations, laboratory staff, and Morgridge Institute financial team; complete credit card statements, follow-up on inquiries, and other financial administration.
+- Serve as a liaison between the Administrative Director – Metabolism Theme, laboratory staff, and Morgridge Institute financial team, complete credit card statements, follow-up on inquiries, and other financial administration.

 - Assist with and monitor renewals of safety protocols and materials transfer agreements.